 Factors favouring non-disclosure

-Giving access to other people’s personal information,18 or to information that infringes someone’s right to privacy19, raise public interest factors favouring non-disclosure.
+Giving access to other people’s personal information,21 or to information that infringes someone’s right to privacy,22 raises public interest factors favouring non-disclosure.
 For these factors favouring non-disclosure to arise, the video footage must contain a third party’s personal information, ie the third party must be reasonably identifiable from the footage.23 Being reasonably identifiable requires them to be identifiable by more than just close friends, workmates and family members or others who may possess specialist knowledge about the individuals.24

 In the case study, the footage will contain the personal information of Hilda and may contain other individuals’ personal information, depending on how clearly the other people are depicted in the footage.
-Footage which captures the images of both the applicant and other identifiable people, can raise issues.21
+Footage which captures the images of both the applicant and other identifiable people can raise issues.25

 If the personal information of the applicant and the personal information of the other people cannot be separated (e.g. through pixelation or another method of redacting individuals’ faces from the footage), and it would be contrary to the public interest to release the personal information of the other people, it may be necessary to refuse access to the entirety of the footage.

-Giving access to footage may also raise issues of prejudice to security, law enforcement or public safety , which are public interest factors favouring non-disclosure.22 In the case study, it is arguable that disclosure of the footage could prejudice the police investigation into the alleged assault on Claudia.
+Giving access to footage may also raise issues of prejudice to security, law enforcement or public safety26, which are public interest factors favouring non-disclosure.
+In the case study, it is arguable that disclosure of the footage could prejudice the police investigation into the alleged assault on Claudia.

 Third party consultation

-For more information, see OIC’s guideline: Consulting with a relevant third party.25
+For more information, see OIC’s guideline: Consulting with a relevant third party.28

 Redaction of video footage

 The primary object of the RTI Act is to give a right of access to Queensland government information unless access is contrary to the public interest.
 Public interest assessment requires an appropriate consideration of individual privacy interests.
 Management of digital video must allow people to effectively exercise their access rights and allow decision makers to meet their privacy and pro-disclosure bias obligations.
-This requires agencies to carefully consider the technology and training available to their decision-makers.
+Agencies must therefore carefully consider the technology and training available to their decision-makers.